 "Since I didn't call it and don't think it's necessary, I shouldn't be asked to pay for it," Farenthold wrote of the special election.

 Ciara Matthews, deputy communications director for Abbott, said in a statement that Farenthold's decision is "disappointing."

 "Mr. Farenthold's decision is disappointing, but it's not surprising that his last act would be to stick taxpayers with the bill at the worst possible time," the statement read.
 "While Mr. Farenthold may consider this resolved, we're not closing the case on this issue."

-Farenthold initially announced last year he would retire after accusations of sexual harassment became public.
-Farenthold ultimately resigned from his seat earlier this month.
-California Democratic Rep. Jackie Speier told CNN last week that Farenthold resigned before the House Ethics Committee could rule against him.
+Farenthold announced last year that he would retire after accusations of sexual harassment became public, and he resigned his seat in early April.
+California's Democratic Rep. Jackie Speier told CNN that Farenthold resigned before the House Ethics Committee could rule against him.

 Farenthold said last December that he would reimburse taxpayers for an $84,000 settlement paid to a former aide who had sued him alleging gender discrimination, sexual harassment and a hostile work environment.